Monday, January 26, 2015

 Teresa and Rick Milberger walked ahead, and Paula and Becky returned to the museum because the mosquitoes were biting them.

-After walking the trail, Dad wanted to cool off, so he asked me if putting his feet into the water was okay.
+After walking the trail, Dad wanted to cool off, so he asked me if it was okay to put his feet in the water.

 The next thing I knew, he called for help, for he had lost his balance and fallen into the water.